 Don’t go overboard with annatto seeds.

-If you use too much of this spice, it will give your food an even more intense reddish orange color but it will also make it bitter despite the fact that the spice has a relatively mild flavor.
+If you use too much of this spice, it will give your food an even more intense reddish-orange color, but it will also make it bitter even though the spice has a relatively mild flavor.